ZoneIn Privacy Policy

 9. Payments and paid overrides

 ZoneIn offers paid temporary overrides through Apple in-app purchases.
 A paid override temporarily lifts active blocks for the purchased duration.
-After the override ends, blocking can automatically re-engage.
+These products are optional consumable in-app purchases, not subscriptions.

 Apple processes the App Store purchase.
 ZoneIn does not receive or store your payment card number, bank account number, or full billing credentials.